Interpretive signs in the

 Evening grosbeak (Hesperiphona vespertina), call

-Eastern wood pewee (Contopus virens), call
+Eastern wood pewee (Contopus virens), alarm call, call

 Bobolink (Dolichonyx oryzivorus), song